The Ring of Brodgar

 With a diameter of 103.6m (340ft), the Ring of Brodgar is the larger of the two stone circles in the Heart of Neolithic Orkney World Heritage Site and one of the biggest in the British Isles.

-Compared to the giant Stones of Stenness megaliths, Brodgar’s are smaller, varying in height from 2.1 metres (7ft) to a maximum of 4.7 metres (15ft 3in).
+Compared to the megaliths within the Stones of Stenness, a mile to the south-east, the Ring of Brodgar’s are smaller, varying in height from 2.1 metres (7ft) to a maximum of 4.7 metres (15ft 3in).

-Although only 27 remain it has long been proposed – and still is regularly – that based on the spacing of the surviving megaliths the circle once contained 60.
+Although only 27 remain it has long been proposed – and still is regularly – that, based on the spacing of the surviving stones, the circle once contained 60.

 The tomographic survey focused on the south-eastern half of the ring and located an additional 19 possible socket holes.
 Including the surviving stones and stumps this meant 36 stones once stood in that section.